British Relief Association: Establishment

 When potato blight first appeared in Ireland in 1845 there was some sporadic fund-raising activity in the British Isles.
 However, the scale of the second blight in 1846 brought about a more concerted and widespread relief effort.
+In early December, a relief delegation from Skibbereen, then one of the areas hardest hit by the famine, travelled to London to lobby for a increased relief efforts.
+Their initiatives inspired both the founding of the British Relief Association and the Queen's Letters.

 The publication of a public appeal in The Times on 24 December 1846 from an Irishman, Nicholas Cummins, led to a sudden influx of donations from British merchants and bankers, and within days over £10,000 had been raised.
 Consequently, the British Relief Association was established at the instigation of Baron Lionel de Rothschild to manage donations to the famine relief effort.

 The BRA held its first official meeting on 1 January 1847 at the London home of Baron de Rothschild.
-Rothschild had invited some of the richest and most notable men in British society to the meeting, which was attended by Mayer Amschel de Rothschild, John Abel Smith, George Robert Smith, Henry Kingscote, Samuel Gurney and Hon.
-Stephen Spring Rice, among others.
-Future meetings, held at South Sea House in London, were attended by Raikes Currie, Samuel Jones-Loyd, 1st Baron Overstone, Thomas Baring, 1st Earl of Northbrook, George Kinnaird, 9th Lord Kinnaird and David Salomons, who all also served on the Association's committee.
+Rothschild had invited some of the richest and most notable men in British society to the meeting, which was attended by Mayer Amschel de Rothschild, John Abel Smith, George Robert Smith, Henry Kingscote, Samuel Gurney and the Hon.
+Stephen Spring Rice, among others, each of whom donated at least £1,000 to the relief effort.
+Future meetings, held at South Sea House in London, were attended by Raikes Currie, Samuel Jones-Loyd, 1st Baron Overstone, Thomas Baring, 1st Earl of Northbrook, and David Salomons, who all also served on the Association's committee.
 Spring Rice, one of the two men on the committee born in Ireland, was made the BRA's secretary, as he had first-hand experience of the potato blight's effect on his family's estates in County Kerry and County Limerick.
-Each committee member donated at least £1,000 to the relief effort, and the group met daily to coordinate the allocation of funds.
+The group met almost daily to coordinate the allocation of funds.

 From its inception, the British Relief Association was politically well-connected, particularly to the Whig Party, and this helped it to gain early prominence.
 The establishment of the charity was praised by the Quaker philanthropist William Edward Forster, who commented on the committee's commitment and desire to provide more assistance "than mere gifts of money".

 The potato blight appeared in Scotland in 1845 and again in 1846.
-The Association therefore allocated one-sixth of its funds to assistance in the Scottish Highlands.
+The Association therefore allocated one-sixth of its funds for relief in the Scottish Highlands.
+Arthur Kinnaird, 10th Lord Kinnaird James Broun-Ramsay, 10th Earl of Dalhousie were added to the Association in order to organise the assistance in Scotland.